-As parents, you have to remember that exam season is a stressful time and your child will face some amounts of anxiety, no matter what.
-Do your best to support and encourage her whenever she needs it, and help her do her best.
+As parents, you must remember that exam season is a stressful time and your child will face some amounts of anxiety, no matter what.
+Do your best to support and encourage her whenever she needs it, and help her give her best.
 Good luck!

 Stressed about exams?
 Call our Counsellors on 8754414666 / 044-66236611 in Feb (Tues & Fri, 1:00 p.m. to 3:00 p.m.)

 Written by Leena Ghosh on 09 March 2018.

 Join our Circles to share, discuss and learn from fellow parents and experts!

 More For You

 With exams approaching, the pressure to perform creates stress for children.
 Parents being suppor...